ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 provides the keys directly, it is considered direct import; if the keys can only be shared by the handshake, they are considered non-importable.
   - Explicit import: QUIC, ESP, OpenVPN
-  - Direct import: TLS, DTLS, tcpcrypt, MinimalT, WireGuard
+  - Direct import: TLS, DTLS, tcpcrypt, MinimalT, WireGuard, IKEv2
   - Non-importable: CurveCP

 ## Connection Interfaces